geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Yeah, I think some of it is that we're realizing them individually.

 ##### **Geohot** [[00:44:03](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2643)]
-My . . .
+My..
 Yeah.
 I think that's a good way to measure the speed.
 I think it's a little better.

 ##### **Wozeparrot** [[00:44:12](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2652)]
 That's going to take forever.

 ##### **Geohot** [[00:44:15](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2655)]
-But yeah, no, we should make that fast, make the whole Lama 3 thing fast.
+But yeah, no, we should make that fast, make the whole LLaMA 3 thing fast.
 There's a flag to the loader to not have things realized individually if you're saying that that's what's slow.

 ##### **Geohot** [[00:44:30](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2670)]
 OK, OK, I see.

 ##### **Nimlgen** [[00:44:31](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2671)]
-We have, actually, external benchmark .
-I should . . .
+We have, actually, external benchmark.
+I should..

 ##### **Chenyu** [[00:44:36](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2676)]
 I'm not sure if there was speech.